Ottawa

 Women

 Employers are required to take proactive measures to identify and eliminate barriers & discrimination in employment for certain groups.
-This includes developing employment equity plans, setting goals and timetables, and implementing measures to achieve those goals.
+This includes developing employment equity plans, setting goals & timetables, and implementing measures to achieve those goals.

 Around 12,000 businesses and 820,000 employees (around 6% of the country’s workers) in Canada are regulated by the Canada Labour Code, which is the federal labor law that lays out the terms and conditions of employment.
 The other 94% are subject to provincial and territorial regulations.

-This legislation governs over:
+This legislation covers:

 Government institutions